SimFG/interfacer/README.md

 ## TODO
 - Dealing with generated code out of order of comments
-  - for interface
+  - for interface (done)
   - for struct method
 - Handle some special struct or interface
 - Check the input params
 - Exclude dirs or files
 - More readable codes
-- Debug mode, print the detail info
+- Debug mode, print the detail info (done)
 - More useful tool of reading and writing `go` file
 - customer the insert position
+- idea plugin